taubman33/react-router/README.md

   )
 }
 ```
-> Notice that we are writing an anonymous callback function in the value for the `Route`'s render prop.
+> Notice that we are writing an anonymous callback function in the value for the `Route`'s render property.
 This callback function must `return` a react component.

-> Another benefit of using a callback in the render prop is that it preserves context, allowing us to pass down data and functions into `SearchContainer` in the same way as we have done previously.
+> Another benefit of using a callback in the render property is that it preserves context, allowing us to pass down data and functions into `SearchContainer` in the same way as we have done previously.

-## You do: Set up React Router and Add a Second Route
+## You do: Set up React Router and Add a Second Route (15 min)
 Using the above instructions as a guide, set up React Router in your own application.
 Once you have the setup described above, create a new component named `Results`, import it into `App.js`, and set up a `Link` and `Route` for it in `App's` render method.
 Have the `Results` component simply display the `translation` property in `App`'s state.
 Finally, remove the `translation` data from the `SearchContainer` component (as we are now rendering it in `Results`).

 <details>